10 Mistakes to Avoid When Moving from Salesforce to Microsoft Dynamics 365 Sales

 7. Failing to Find a Hero

 Behind every successful project is (at least one) hero.
-The upgrade from Salesforce to Microsoft Dynamics 365 CE is no exception.
+The upgrade from Salesforce to Microsoft Dynamics 365 Sales is no exception.
 A project champion is the internal team member at the helm of the migration project.
 This person makes sure everyone is on board and on track to complete the project successfully and on time.
 The project champion will help collect stakeholder input and be the point person working with your Microsoft implementation partner.
 Projects that lack a hero are in danger of quickly going off track, adding to the migration’s cost, timeline, and ultimate success.

 8. Not Engaging an Experienced Migration Partner

 As an experienced migration partner, this point might seem slightly self-serving.
-However, we’ve re-implemented enough Microsoft Dynamics 365 CE implementations that didn’t involve a partner to understand that the most successful deployments involve an experienced migration partner.
+However, we’ve re-implemented enough Microsoft Dynamics 365 Sales implementations that didn’t involve a partner to understand that the most successful deployments involve an experienced migration partner.
 Software implementations can be disruptive.
 You don’t want to do it twice.

 9. Ignoring Training Opportunities to Maximize ROI

-There are numerous ways to learn to use Microsoft Dynamics 365 CE.
+There are numerous ways to learn to use Microsoft Dynamics 365 Sales.
 Whether you’re a self-service, online learner or prefer a one-on-one approach, you’ll benefit from training.
 You might be surprised at the number of times we hear, “I didn’t know the software could do that.”
 Trained, confident CRM users are more productive — and more likely to use the tools you’ve provided.

 10. Not Considering Reporting Goals

 Everyone has their favorite reports, the ones they rely on for the information they need to get the job done.
-Companies migrating from Salesforce to Microsoft Dynamics 365 CE may not realize that the different data structures between the two applications can make it challenging to reproduce a report from one to the next.
+Companies migrating from Salesforce to Microsoft Dynamics 365 Sales may not realize that the different data structures between the two applications can make it challenging to reproduce a report from one to the next.
 Therefore, it’s vital to outline your reporting goals and discuss with your Microsoft partner how those goals can be met in Dynamics.
 This step should be done early on — back in the planning phase — to ensure any custom reporting requirements can be accommodated.

 Make no Mistake